aeabreu/Alex-s-Bookstore-API/README.md

 user.list();
 // => ['BestSeller1']
 ```
 Currently `.addBook()` is only able to add one title at a time to the shopping cart.
-Use a new instance for each new item.
+Call the method again for each new item.

 **Removing a Book**